Key Stage 3

 There is also the opportunity to study the Extended Project Qualification (EPQ).
 Encouraging curiosity and creativity the EPQ requires students to choose a topic of personal interest and plan, research and develop their idea to a finished product (for many, this is an extended piece of academic writing).

-Subjects students can study in KS5 are: art, biology, business, chemistry, computer science, drama, English literature, further maths, geography, government and politics, history, maths, media, music performance, music technology, PE, physics, psychology, religious studies and sociology.
+Subjects students can study in KS5 are: art, biology, business, chemistry, computer science, drama, English language and literature, film studies, further maths, geography, government and politics, history, maths, media, music performance, music technology, PE, physics, psychology, religious studies and sociology.